 As the petitioner and financial sponsor, you will not only need to show that your income and assets are high enough to avoid the immigrant becoming a public charge, but you'll have to promise to pay the government back if the immigrant ends up claiming certain types of public assistance benefits.

 Unfortunately, this is not the end of the U.S. government's analysis.
-It can, and more often under the Trump Administration does, decide that despite the U.S. sponsor having met all the support requirements, the immigrant is still likely to become a public charge, perhaps because of health problems and no obvious source of health insurance.
+It can, and sometimes does, decide that despite the U.S. sponsor having met all the support requirements, the immigrant is still likely to become a public charge, perhaps because of health problems and no obvious source of employment or health insurance.

-You’ll see how serious the U.S. government is about wanting your promise of financial support when you fill out the required USCIS Form I-864.
+You'll see how serious the U.S. government is about wanting a petitioner's promise of financial support when you fill out the required USCIS Form I-864.
 See Preparing I-864 Affidavit of Support Forms for more on what you'll need to complete.

-The form will ask you for specific information about your household size, as well as your income and assets, and require you to attach proof, in the form of tax returns, and documentary evidence of your employment and of any assets being claimed.
+The form will ask you for information about your household size, as well as your income and assets, and require you to attach proof, in the form of tax returns and other documentary evidence of your employment and of any assets being claimed.

 By signing Form I-864, you are entering into an enforceable contract with the United States government.
 Your obligations under this contract do not end until the immigrant has either:

-Note that divorce does not end at your obligations under the Affidavit of Support.
+Note that divorce does not end a sponsor's obligations under the Affidavit of Support.